 Jessica Warboys ECHOGAP

 Sea Painting, Birling Gap, 2017, was made on the shoreline of an enclosed beach set below white chalk cliffs near Eastbourne.
-Warboys created the painting by casting pigment onto lengths of raw canvas that are submerged and pulled from the sea, producing vivid swathes of colour that echo the water’s ebb and flow.
-The ‘painted’ canvas functions as a record of her collaboration with the landscape and acts as a backdrop to sculptures and films referencing Warboys’ ongoing interest with performance, ritual and the physical and psychic dynamics that give a landscape its shape and meaning.
-Within ECHOGAP these different works become characters in a shifting tableau – sound, gesture, material and colour creating a structure of echoes in a poetic play of form and action.
+Warboys created the painting by casting pigment onto lengths of raw canvas that were submerged and pulled from the sea, producing swathes of colour that echo the water’s ebb and flow.
+The ‘painted’ canvas functions as a record of her collaboration with the landscape, referencing her ongoing interest with performance, ritual and the physical and psychic dynamics that give a landscape its shape and meaning.